Ishushan02/Brain-Tumour-Detection/README.md

 # Brain-Tumour-Detection
-This Project helps in Detecting the Tumour in Brain which is deloyed on Heroku
+This Project helps in Detecting the Tumour in Brain which is deloyed using Flask